jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 +  __Master Client__: open &lt;level&gt; # &lt;startpos&gt; ? listen
 +  __Normal Client__:  open &lt;address&gt; # &lt;startpos&gt;

-The Photon room master client opens up a level by name and uses the "?listen" parameter to indicate that we will also accept client connections.
+The EOS room master client opens up a level by name and uses the "?listen" parameter to indicate that we will also accept client connections.
 This is known as the __listen-server__ mode.
 Everybody else simply opens a connection to that server using the address provided.
 In the case of SharedSpaces, that address is the application-specific user id of the host